mjwhite8119/wpilib-ws-robot-romi/README.md

 NEW: For the latest information on how to image your Raspberry Pi for use with the Romi, please see the [WPILib Romi documentation](https://docs.wpilib.org/en/stable/docs/romi-robot/index.html).

 ## **Controlling The Robot via WPILib**
 NEW: For the latest information on how to use WPILib with the Romi, please see the [WPILib Romi documentation](https://docs.wpilib.org/en/stable/docs/romi-robot/index.html).

-### **Running Robot Project**
-NEW: For the latest information on how to use WPILib with the Romi, please see the [WPILib Romi documentation](https://docs.wpilib.org/en/stable/docs/romi-robot/index.html).

 In your robot project, Hit `F5` or run `Simulate Robot Code on Desktop` from the VSCode Palette (`Ctrl+Shift+P`).